QR3.7.1 The Curious Case of Quantum Spin

 d.
 The wave power at each point predicts that because it decides server access.

 The mysteries of Young’s experiment (3.1.3) are now resolved.
 How can a photon go through two slits but still arrive at one screen point?
 A particle can’t do this, but a processing wave spreading on a network can restart at a point.
 How can sending one photon at a time through two slits still produce an interference pattern?
 Again, a particle can’t go through two slits or interfere with itself, but a processing wave can.
 Why then does light come in little photon packets, as Einstein showed?
-Physical waves don’t come in packets but processing needs a fundamental process, and that is a photon.
+Physical waves don’t come in packets, but processing needs a fundamental process, and that is a photon.
 Why doesn’t the photon wave smear over a screen as a wave would?
-A physical wave doesn’t hit at a point, but one process with one server has to restart at one point.
+A physical wave doesn’t hit at a point, but one process with one server restarts at one point as an all-or-nothing event.

 A detector put in one of the two slits only fires half the time, but it isn’t because half the photons go through each slit.
-Photon instances always go through both slits, but the detector only wins the quantum lottery half the time, as the server is attending to other slit instances the rest of the time.
+Every photon always goes through both slits, but each detector only wins the quantum lottery half the time, as the server is attending to other slit instances the rest of the time.
 Likewise, detectors in both slits fire equally often, but it isn’t because photon particles choose between the slits equally.
 Again, each photon always takes both slits but it can only restart in one, as decided by a server that attends equally to all its instances.
 This mechanism now answers questions like:

 a.
 Does one photon go through both slits at once?
 Yes, photon instances go through both slits.